alex-sh-wu/Secret-Santa-Command-Line/README.md

 ## Known flaws:
 - If you check the 'Sent' folder of the account used to send all the emails, you can find out which person is giving to who.
 This is great for a host of the party, but otherwise ruins the anonymity for one person.
+- The account used to send the emails cannot have two-factor authentication enabled or must be used with an app password.
 - Currently, only a gmail account can be used to send all the emails.
 You can change this by editing __L36__ of *utility.js*.
 - Don't enter the password for the email account if there are other people staring at your screen.